EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 ## Other Documents Referencing EDHOC

 EDHOC has been analyzed in several other documents.
-An analysis of EDHOC for certificate enrollment was done in {{CertEnr}}, the use of EDHOC in LoRaWAN is analyzed in {{LoRa1}} and {{LoRa2}}, and the use of EDHOC in 6TiSCH is described in {{I-D.ietf-6tisch-dtsecurity-zerotouch-join}}.
+A formal verification of EDHOC was done in {{Formal}}, an analysis of EDHOC for certificate enrollment was done in {{CertEnr}}, the use of EDHOC in LoRaWAN is analyzed in {{LoRa1}} and {{LoRa2}}, the use of EDHOC in IoT bootstrapping is analyzed in {{Bootstrap}}, and the use of EDHOC in 6TiSCH is described in {{I-D.ietf-6tisch-dtsecurity-zerotouch-join}}.

 --- back